nordic-institute/X-Road-tests/common/xrd-mock-soapui/installation.md

 ## Automate mock startup in Ubuntu

-In this example it is assumed that you have SOAPUI installed into `/opt/riajenk/SoapUI-5.3.0` and this repository is cloned under `/opt/riajenk/git/testing/`
+In this example it is assumed that you have SOAPUI installed into `/opt/riajenk/SoapUI-5.3.0` this repository is cloned under `/opt/riajenk/git/testing/` and mock is starting in `/opt/riajenk/xrd-soapui-mock` folder.

 Create new upstart script `/etc/init/xrd-mock-soapui.conf`
 ```